The 2022 SEL in Action Awards was the final year of this grant program. There will be no additional application windows opening up.

 - Are creating alternative and restorative practices of accountability

-- Foster a deeper connection to nature
+- Foster deeper connections to nature or the natural world

 Previous awardees have told us how important this grant has been to their work.
 Hear their stories through these two-minute testimonials: